apache/incubator-devlake-website/versioned_docs/version-v0.15/GettingStarted/DockerComposeSetup.md

 <br/>

 ## FAQ
-### Can I use an external Database service instead of running Database in Docker?
+### Can I use a managed cloud database service instead of running database in Docker?

-    Yes, you can simply comment out the 'mysql' part in 'docker-compose.yml' and update some configurations in '.env' before you run docker compose up -d, here are the steps:
+Yes, please follow the steps below:

-1. Comment out mysql part:
+1. Comment out the 'mysql' part in `docker-compose.yml`:
 ```yaml
   mysql:
     image: mysql:8